xiaoxuanNLP/CT-GAT/README.md

 ## Experiments
 In this step, you need to operate under the `CT-GAT` directory.

 First, you need to train the CT-GAT generator.
 You can run the following command for training.
 You can also directly download our parameters from Google Cloud: here.
+Or you can download our trained model parameters from Baidu Cloud: [here](https://pan.baidu.com/s/1U195DoiQOMpfi6FNQ4dwzw?pwd=xozm)
 ```
 bash scripts/train_CT-GAT.sh
 ```

 Then you should fine-tune the pre-trained model on our security datasets collection Advbench.
 ```